hsdenx/tbot/doc/sphinx/source/overview.rst

 fast test
 +++++++++

-add the tbot src/common directory to your PATH, so tbot.py can called from your commandlint or do
+add the tbot :filename:`src/common` directory to your :varname:`PATH`, so tbot.py can called from your commandline or replace :filename:`tbot.py` with :filename:`python2.7 src/common/tbot.py` for the following example ...

-python2.7 src/common/tbot.py

-instead

-tbot.py for the following examples ...

-Adapt in config/tbot_test.py the variable connect_with_ssh_user to your real username on the machine where you have tbot installed.
+Adapt in :filename:`config/tbot_test.py` the variable :varname:`connect_with_ssh_user` to your real username on the machine where you have tbot installed.

 We use for this fast test the machine where we have installed